BBAllieP/ed-tools/README.md

 Currently implemented Massacre Mission stacking assistant

+# How to run in dev?
+Make sure you have both Golang and nodeJS installed Clone repo
+$yarn install
+$cd assets/backend
+$go run ./*.go
+$cd ../..
+$yarn run electron-dev

 # Future Plans

 Route Planner - will take exported CSV files from spansh.co.uk tool, monitor the game journal, and whenever a jump is completed copy the next system to the clipboard so you don't have to tab out to target the next system